INTRODUCTION

 “When you don’t fit into the defined norms of gender and sexuality, people

-consider you a freak, and for me for the longest time that led to a lot of
+consider you a freak, (a person who has a very strong interest in something) and for me for the longest time that led to a lot of

-self-hatred,” she says.
+self-hatred,” (feeling very strong dislike toward yourself) she says.
 “It was when I discovered the internet and that there

 are people like me who are uncomfortable with the gender and identities they’re